-Recombinant AAVs are carriers of choice for retinal gene therapy.
+Recombinant adeno-associated virus (rAAV) vectors are the carriers of choice for retinal gene therapy

-Inherited retinal dystrophies in humans typically progress over a period of decades.
-Clinical applications are therefore likely to require an efficient therapy, sustained over the long term.
+Inherited retinal dystrophies in humans typically evolve over a period of several decades.
+Therefore, effective clinical applications require an efficient therapy that is administered over the long term.
 Administration of therapeutic genes using rAAV vectors meets this requirement.

-The stable transduction of retinal cells by rAAV vectors has allowed efficient and sustained gene therapy.
-The safety and efficacy of rAAV vectors-mediated retinal gene transfer has been demonstrated in several species, including humans.
+The stable transduction of retinal cells by rAAV vectors provides efficient and sustained gene therapy.
+The safety and efficacy of rAAV vector-mediated retinal gene transfer has been demonstrated in several species, including humans.

-The lack of pathogenicity and low immunogenicity are the main characteristics of rAAVs.
-This feature argues in favour of their use over other potential vectors for human gene therapy.
+A lack of pathogenicity and low immunogenicity are key characteristics of rAAVs, and support their use over other potential vectors for human gene therapy.

-In a rAAV vector, the capsid serotype (1 to 9 etc.) confers the specificity of targeting.
-The promoter has a direct impact on the regulation of the expression level of the protein.
+In an rAAV vector, the capsid serotype (1–9) confers some targeting specificity.
+The promoter has a direct impact on the regulation of protein expression.

 A technology adapted to ophthalmological applications